browserengineering/book/book/chrome.md

 apart.

-Here's the plan: the `Browser` class will store the window and canvas, plus the list of tabs.
+Here's the plan: the `Browser` class will store the window and canvas, plus a list of `Tab` objects, one per browser tab.
 Everything else goes into a new `Page` class.
 Since the `Browser` stores the window and canvas, it handles all of the events, sometimes forwarding it to the active tab.

-So the `Tab` constructor looks like this:
+The `Tab` constructor looks like this:

 ``` {.python}
 class Tab: